 Craps Guide

 The object of online craps is to accurately guess the sum of two dice each time they are rolled.
-Since there are so many ways to bet and a lot of craps strategies you can use to play, online craps can get complicated.
+Since there are so many ways to bet and a lot of Craps strategies you can use to play, online craps can get complicated.
 The good news is craps are only as complicated as you make it.
 In its simplest form, playing craps is a three-step process.

 Step One: Placing Your Bet

-When placing your bet, you have two options: the pass line and the don’t pass line.
+When placing your bet, you have two options: the “pass line” and the “don’t pass line.”
 When you bet on the pass line, you place your bet in favor of the shooter.
 They don’t pass line bets against the shooter.
+Placing your wager on one of these lines is easy: place your bet on one of the lines on the table and cross your fingers for step two, the “come out” roll.

 Step Two: The Come Out Roll

-In online craps, when you click to roll the dice for the first time in the game, it is called the come out roll.
+In online craps, when you click to roll the dice for the first time in the game, it is called the “come out” roll.
 Depending on the sum of the two dice, several outcomes are possible:

-• 7 or 11: automatic win for wagers on the pass line, automatic loss for wagers on the don’t pass line
+Automatic win for wagers on the pass line, automatic loss for wagers on the don’t pass line

-• or 3: automatic loss for wagers on the pass line, automatic win for wagers on the don’t pass line
+Automatic loss for wagers on the pass line, automatic win for wagers on the don’t pass line

-• 12: automatic loss for wagers on the pass line, “push” for wagers on the don’t pass line (no money is lost or won)
+Automatic loss for wagers on the pass line, “push” for wagers on the don’t pass line (no money is lost or won)

-• 4, 5, 6, 8, 9, or 10: establishes the “point” – whichever number is rolled is marked with an “on” chip on the table
+Establishes the “point” – whichever number is rolled is marked with an “on” chip on the table

 Step Three: The Point

-If a 4, 5, 6, 8, 9, or 10 is rolled on the come out roll, the point is established and players move to the second phase of the game.
+If a 4, 5, 6, 8, 9, or 10 is rolled on the “come out” roll, the point is established and players move to the second phase of the game.
 When a point is established, the goal of the game is to roll the number again before a 7 is rolled.
 There are three possible scenarios once a point is established:

 • A number other than 7 or the point is rolled: